Find out what children at Tirlebrook think about Maths!

 Mathematics at Tirlebrook Primary School

-Tirlebrook Maths Curriculum Intent
+Tirlebrook Mathematics Curriculum Intent

 At Tirlebrook Primary School we have designed a bespoke curriculum for the teaching of maths.
 By adopting a mastery approach, it is our vision that all children will develop the necessary skills to be articulate, confident and resilient mathematicians and that all of our pupils can achieve and excel in maths.